vyapp/vy/BOOK.md

 ### Unshade matched patterns

-After a pattern is matched it gets shaded, in order to unshade them, press.
+After a pattern is matched it gets shaded, in order to unshade them, press:

     <Key-Q>